Are you an adviser? Go to Unbiased Pro

 Here are some of the most commonly claimed care-related benefits:

-• Attendance Allowance – If you’re above state pension age and need someone’s help to look after yourself, you can claim Attendance Allowance.
-There are two rates, which are determined by the level of care you need, so you could receive either £59.70 or £89.15 per week if you have a physical or mental disability (or both).
+• Attendance Allowance – If you’re above state pension age and need someone’s help to look after yourself, you can claim attendance allowance.
+There are two rates, which are determined by the level of care you need, so you could receive either £72.65 or £108.55 per week if you have a physical or mental disability (or both).

 You don’t have to have a carer in order to claim, though anyone who spends more than 35 hours per week looking after you could claim Carer’s Allowance too.
 Attendance Allowance could increase your eligibility for other benefits too.

-• Disability Living Allowance (DLA) – To help cover the extra costs associated with living independently with a disability, you could get up to £151.40 per week.
-Now, existing DLA claimants are being transferred over to Personal Independence Payments (PIP), a similar scheme which was introduced to replace DLA.
-If you've had a PIP claim rejected, you can learn more about the mandatory reconsideration process here.
+• Disability Living Allowance (DLA) – To help cover extra costs associated with living independently with a disability, you could get up to £184.30 per week (although you can no longer apply for DLA).
+Existing DLA claimants are being transferred over to personal independence payments (PIP), a similar scheme that was introduced to replace the DLA.
+If you've had a PIP claim rejected, learn more about the mandatory reconsideration process.

 • Carer’s Allowance – If you spend a significant amount of time looking after someone else, you could claim Carer’s Allowance, regardless of your age and whether you live with them.
 To meet the eligibility criteria, you’ll need to: